Dimpleney/MotifGT-DTI/README.md

 It is recommended to run feature_pre.py for feature preprocessing after downloading all pdb files to speed up the subsequent training.

-## Run DrugBAN on Our Data to Reproduce Results
+## Run MotifGT-DTI on Our Data to Reproduce Results
 To train MotifGT-DTI, you just need to run main.py.